Signs of Depression

 Women are more prone to depression than men because of the fluctuations in hormones throughout life.
 Taking into consideration menstruation, pregnancy and menopause that all influence women’s hormones and plays a big part in triggering depression.

 Left untreated depression can lead to more complicated and chronic types of depression.
 If you notice signs of depression in yourself or in someone you care about, take action now.
 Don’t wait because depression rarely gets better without the help of a professional or a support person.
-Remember people with depression don’t always realise they have it.
+Remember people with depression don’t always realize they have it.
 Simply asking someone how they are going can help a lot

 Simply asking someone how they are going can help a lot.
 Keep communication open and ask questions to keep the conversation going.
 Sometimes just knowing someone cares enough to take the time out to listen can be the best therapy and can trigger the next step in treating depression.

-If you recognise the signs of depression and need some help you can book an appointment online, we are available 7 days a week.
+If you recognize the signs of depression and need some help you can book an appointment online, we are available 7 days a week.
 With the right help, you can change how depression affects you.
 You can feel free to live your life, feel good again and start enjoying your days.